hc333/transit/README.md

 -A visual demonstrating the speed and direction of a bus

-And in the Learn about Transit Jupyter Notebook, you can view an earlier iteration of the app run through matplotlib.
+In the 'Learn about TRANSIT' Jupyter Notebook, you can view an earlier iteration of the app run through matplotlib.

 Thanks for viewing!